Kindly note: The Govt is very strict on the photograph requirement; please ensure that your photos are as per the specifications.

 Thank you for the smooth and hassle free visa application for Singapore.
 Very happy with the service, I will definitely recommend your service to my friends and colleagues.

-We currently only process Tourist and Business Visas.
+We currently only process Canada Tourist Visa and Canada Business Visas.
 Kindly contact the Embassy for the following visa applications.

 Temporary visas to Canada are a great option for people who want to come to Canada to study, work or for a vacation.
 If your intention is only to be in Canada for a finite amount of time, then a temporary visa is a great option for you.
 If you wish to stay here permanently, you might be surprised to learn that many specifically tailored Canadian Immigration programs exist for applicants with Canadian experience.